realrate/Causing/README.md

 ## Start your own Model

-When starting _causing.py_ after cloning / downloading the Causing repository you will find the example results described above in the _output_ folder.
+When starting `python -m causing.examples example` after cloning / downloading the Causing repository you will find the example results described above in the _output_ folder.
 They are given as PDF files and the single graphs are also provided as PNG files for further use.

-At the bottom of _causing.py_ the example is called via _model_dat = models.example()_.
-To start your own model create a function, e. g. _mymodel_, in module _models_ and generate the corresponding model data via _model_dat = models.mymodel()_.
-Then start causing.py.
+See `causing/examples` for the code generating these examples.

-You have to provide the following information, as done in the example code below:
+To run a model, you have to provide the following information, as done in the example code below:

 - Define all your model variables as SymPy symbols.
 - In _define_equations_ define a python SymPy function containing the model